 You can configure how often applicability scans run for the software packages that are in the Deploy software package catalog, and how frequently the applicability status cache is updated.

-Applicability scans evaluate endpoints against the required operating system, minimum disk space, memory, and required software.
+Applicability scans evaluate endpoints against the required operating system, minimum disk space, memory, and requirements.
 Each software package is evaluated on a routine basis to determine if a Tanium managed device is eligible to install, is eligible for update, installed, or has failed requirements.

 The count of systems where the software is not installed and system requirements are met.